Zeroth-Robotics/OpenLCH/README.md

 ---

 ### To start using Zeroth Bot
-- Please Getting Started documentation at [https://docs.zeroth.bot](https://docs.zeroth.bot).
+- Please see the Getting Started documentation at [https://docs.zeroth.bot](https://docs.zeroth.bot).

 ### To start developing Zeroth Bot